dnvriend/reactive-programming/readme.md

 - [Composable Futures with Akka 2.0 - Mike Slinn](https://www.youtube.com/watch?v=VCattsfHR4o)

 # Week 2 - Functional Reactive Programming
+> Functional reactive programming (FRP) is a programming paradigm for reactive programming (asynchronous dataflow
+> programming) using the building blocks of functional programming (e.g. map, reduce, filter).
+FRP has been used for > programming graphical user interfaces (GUIs), robotics, and music, aiming to simplify these problems by explicitly > modeling time. -- <cite>[Wikipedia](http://en.wikipedia.org/wiki/Functional_reactive_programming)</cite>

 I would advice reading / viewing the resources below to get a good idea on what [Functional Reactive Programming](http://en.wikipedia.org/wiki/Functional_reactive_programming) is.
 The model we use this week is push based, in which systems take events and push them through a 'signal' network to achieve a result.
 The basic